Shraddha-2207/Reddit-Sentiment-Analysis/README.md

 - **Geographical Visualization:**
   Incorporate geospatial data to visualize sentiment trends on a map, showing how opinions vary across different regions or countries.

-### 🚨 **Real-time Alerts and Notifications:**
-- **Anomaly Detection:**
-  Implement real-time anomaly detection to trigger alerts when unusual sentiment trends are detected in specific subreddits, enabling quicker response to emerging issues.

-- **Sentiment-Based Notifications:**
-  Develop a notification system that sends alerts or emails when certain sentiment thresholds are crossed (e.g., a sudden spike in negative sentiment).